 neighbor, you can place the LEDs in a random manner on the

-unregular-shaped casing, model "Hundertwasser" (see an intro
+unregular-shaped casing, model "Hundertwasser" (see

 - The design for the gamer: place the LEDs randomly, and